Prime Minister of Antigua and Barbuda

-The prime minister of Antigua and Barbuda is the head of government of the Antigua and Barbuda.
-The prime minister of Antigua and Barbuda is appointed by the Governor-General under the terms of the Constitution.
+The prime minister of Antigua and Barbuda is the head of government of Antigua and Barbuda.
+The prime minister of Antigua and Barbuda is appointed by the Governor-General.
+The prime minister chairs the Cabinet, selects its ministers, and exercises much of the executive powers afforded to the office under the Constitution.
+The prime minister holds office by virtue of their ability to command the confidence of the House of Representatives, of which they must be an elected member of.